alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 ```

 ## RestAPI
-The IS-12 ResteAPI MUST be accessible using the `POST` and `OPTIONS` verbs at the `ncp` endpoint using `http` or `https` as the `<protocol>`.
+The IS-12 RestAPI MUST be accessible using the `POST` and `OPTIONS` verbs at the `ncp` endpoint using `http` or `https` as the `<protocol>`.
 The `GET` verb MUST be used for upgrading the HTTP (http/https) connection to a WebSocket (ws/wss) connection and MUST NOT be used for the RestAPI.

-The IS-12 RestAPI MUST support the `OPTIONS` verb as sepecified in the IS-04 specification [IS-04-CORS](https://specs.amwa.tv/is-04/releases/v1.3.2/docs/APIs_-_Server_Side_Implementation_Notes.html#cross-origin-resource-sharing-cors).
+The IS-12 RestAPI MUST support the `OPTIONS` verb as specified in the IS-04 specification [IS-04-CORS](https://specs.amwa.tv/is-04/releases/v1.3.2/docs/APIs_-_Server_Side_Implementation_Notes.html#cross-origin-resource-sharing-cors).
 An `OPTION` request MUST NOT be subject to read-only / read-write constraints.

 The body of a `POST` request MUST be one of the following IS-12 schema: command-message-restapi.json, subscription-message-restapi.json.
 Either the `object` and `method` attributes or the `oid` and `methodId` attributes of a command MUST be used.
 Those attributes MUST NOT be mixed.
-For a subscription the object MAY be speficied either as an object id or as a role path.
+For a subscription the object MAY be specified either as an object id or as a role path.

 The body of a `POST` response MUST be one of the following IS-12 schema: command-response-message.json, subscription-response-message.json, notification-message.json, error-message.json.
 The response MUST be sent using the `chunked` `Transfer-Encoding` such that the client may retrieve command-response, subscription-response, notification and error messages independently.
 Each response message MUST be sent in its own chunk.